JudgeGroovyman/JudgeGroovyman.github.io/GameDesign.md

 ## Designing games from Chris Natsuume ##
 "I don't know much, but I know this: When you make a video game, you're gonna rebuild the tutorial about 30 times.
 If you are lucky."

+3. Approx 20 different things in a level make it interesting but not too diverse (Thats what I learned from Chris)

+See his youtube series
+See his AMAs
+See his podcast

 # Making games #